 A simple physical exam can reveal an enlarged thyroid, enlarged bulging eyes, and signs of increased metabolism, including rapid pulse and high blood pressure.
-Your doctor will also order blood tests to check for high levels of thyroxine (T4) and low levels of TSH, both of which are signs of Graves’ disease.
-A radioactive iodine uptake might also be administered to measure how quickly the thyroid takes up iodine, which it needs to function properly.
+Your doctor will also order blood tests to check for high levels of T4 and low levels of TSH, both of which are signs of Graves’ disease.
+A radioactive iodine uptake test might also be administered to measure how quickly your thyroid takes up iodine.
 A high uptake of iodine is consistent with Graves’ disease.

-- anti-thyroid medications to prevent the thyroid from producing excessive amounts of hormone
+- antithyroid medications to prevent your thyroid from producing excessive amounts of hormone

-- radioactive iodine to destroy all or part of the thyroid
+- radioactive iodine to destroy all or part of your thyroid

-- surgery to remove the thyroid gland, a permanent option for patients who cannot tolerate anti-thyroid drugs or radioactive iodine
+- surgery to remove your thyroid gland, a permanent option if you can’t tolerate antithyroid drugs or radioactive iodine

 Successful hyperthyroidism treatment usually results in hypothyroidism.
 You’ll have to take hormone-replacement medication from that point forward.
 Graves’ disease can lead to heart problems and brittle bones if it’s left untreated.

-There might not be any symptoms if the goiter is not severe.
+There might not be any symptoms if the goiter isn’t severe.
 The goiter may cause one or more of the following symptoms if it grows large enough, depending on the size: